Serious Moonlight (2009 film): Production

+Serious Moonlight's screenplay was written by filmmaker Adrienne Shelly, best known for writing and directing Waitress, an indie hit that co-starred Cheryl Hines and was later adapted into a Broadway musical.
+Tragically, Adrienne Shelly was murdered in her New York City office on November 1, 2006, mere months before Waitress debuted at Sundance to rave reviews.

-In 2006, a year prior to filming, the screenplay's writer, Adrienne Shelly, was murdered in New York City.
-Her widower, Andy Ostroy, acted as a producer for the film.
-The film marks the feature directorial debut of Cheryl Hines, Shelly's Waitress co-star.
+Serious Moonlight was one of several completed scripts that Adrienne Shelly left behind after her untimely death.
+Shelley's widower, Andy Ostroy, acted as a producer for the film, and Cheryl Hines, one of the stars of Shelly's final movie, directed.
 "I feel a great sense of pride to be directing this film," Hines said.
 "I had such respect for Adrienne and the work she did.
 And I love her writing so much.
 That tone is really in my wheelhouse."
+The film marked Hines' feature directorial debut.

 Release

 The film premiered at the Tribeca Film Festival in April 2009.

-On 28 July, Magnolia Pictures revealed that they had acquired the North American rights to the film.
+On 28 July, Magnolia Pictures revealed that it had acquired the North American rights to the film.
 It was released via Magnolia's Ultra VOD programme, providing a platform of 50 million households.
 This was followed by a December 4, 2009 theatrical release.

-Myriad Pictures distributes the film outside of North America.
+Myriad Pictures distributed the film outside of North America.

 Reception

-The film has received a negative critical reaction.
-On Rotten Tomatoes the film has a score of 22% based on reviews from 26 critics.
-On Metacritic it has a score of 36% based on review from 16 critics, indicating "Generally unfavorable reviews".
+The film received a negative critical reaction.

 Of those who praised the film, The Hollywood Reporter said: "'Moonlight' has its serious side as an intelligent peephole into the psychological and sexual dynamics that can drive a once loving, loyal couple to the edge of criminality."
 They also praised Ryan's "terrific" performance and concluded that the film is "a nuttily engaging tale of betrayal and, perhaps, redemption."
-The Los Angeles Times considered it "one of the pleasures of the film -- from conception to character to the conversations that fill the scenes -- is the savvy and off-center way Shelly had of crafting troubled relationships.
+The Los Angeles Times considered it "one of the pleasures of [Waitress] -- from conception to character to the conversations that fill the scenes -- is the savvy and off-center way [writer, director, and co-star Adrienne] Shelly had of crafting troubled relationships.
 Thankfully, Waitress co-star Cheryl Hines has not lost sight of that in making her feature directing debut."

 Most critics agreed with Mick LaSalle of the San Francisco Chronicle, who believed the film to be "a tonal disaster, distasteful and sentimental by turns.
 It was probably a mistake to have Hines try to walk that same delicate line that took Shelly her entire career to master."
-The New York Post thought it "foul" and "a shrill farce that strains credibility even by the standards of black comedy", with "a problematic script by murdered filmmaker Adrienne Shelley ("Waitress"), which never should have seen the light of day".
+The New York Post thought it "foul" and "a shrill farce that strains credibility even by the standards of black comedy", with "a problematic script by murdered filmmaker Adrienne Shelly (Waitress), which never should have seen the light of day".
 The Village Voice found the film's "backstory much more intriguingly dramatic than what's onscreen".